-Couples may decide to open a joint account when they move in together, when they get married, or when they are preparing start a family.
-All of these represent key steps in building a life together and becoming more involved in each other's financial decisions.
+Couples may decide to open a joint bank account when they move in together, when they get married, or when they're preparing to start a family.
+All of these represent key moments in building a life together and becoming more involved in each other's financial decisions.

 For non-romantic partnerships, such milestones might not be so clearly defined.
-However, some important guidelines to consider when asking yourself if it's the right time to set up a joint account with your co-holder of choice:
+However, here are some important guidelines to consider when asking yourself if it's the right time to set up a joint bank account with your co-holder of choice:

-Answering questions like this honestly and thoroughly is truly the best method of making an informed, careful decision.
+Answering questions like this honestly and thoroughly is truly the best method for making an informed, careful decision.

-You should also keep in mind that starting a joint account with another person does not necessarily have to be "all or nothing".
+You should also keep in mind that starting a joint bank account with another person does not necessarily have to be "all or nothing".
 You can continue to maintain individual accounts without committing all your wealth to the shared pool.
-Alternately, you can set up the account to provide each holder with a set "allowance" each month which they are allowed to spend as they wish.
+Alternatively, you can set up the account to provide each holder with a set "allowance" each month, which they are allowed to spend as they wish.

 Read our helpful guide outlining some key life milestones which are often chosen for combining finances.

-The process of opening a joint account can vary depending on the bank or other financial instition you choose.
+The process of opening a joint bank account can vary depending on the bank or other financial institution you choose.
 However, the process is typically pretty straightforward.
-Often, it does not vary significantly from creating an individual account, except for the fact that the "joint account" box must be checked on the initial paperwork.
-It may also be possible to convert an existing individual account into a joint account by simply adding another holder.
+Often, it does not vary significantly from creating an individual account, except for the fact that the "joint bank account" box must be checked on the initial paperwork.
+It may also be possible to convert an existing individual account into a joint bank account by simply adding another holder.

-Some banks will allow you to set up the joint account online, while others will require an in-person visit.
-In all cases, both partners will have to verify their identity via providing their social security number, address, and photo identification.
+Some banks will allow you to set up the joint bank account online, while others will require an in-person visit.
+In all cases, both partners will have to verify their identity by providing their social security number, address, and photo identification.

 Keep in mind that, while the consent of both parties is generally required to open the account, not all banks will require this to close the account.
-The majority of joint accounts can be closed unilaterally by either one of the holders, without the other one having to agree or even finding out at all.
-Make sure to understand your bank's policy regarding joint account closing before choosing them.
+The majority of joint bank accounts can be closed unilaterally by either one of the holders, without the other one having to agree or even finding out at all.
+Make sure you understand your bank's policy regarding joint bank account closures before choosing them.